 The LSAT is a really hard test – even for native English-speakers.
 Can you imagine taking it in a foreign language?
 Students who learn English as their second language (ESL) face a unique set of challenges, confronting dense reading passages, with subtle nuances in language, and time limits that can hinder performance.
+Many students who will face the test will have been learning the language for years, starting by learning basic English for kids and then progressively learning hard material.
+However, this doesn’t mean it will make the test easier because they’re basically having to do double the work of their English counterparts – reading and translating the test from one language to another.
 If you’re looking to achieve a high LSAT score, and English isn’t your first language, hear what the LSAT test prep experts, and an ESL LSAT student, say can help you prepare for the test.

 - Noah Teitelbaum, Manhattan LSAT, Executive Director, Academics

 - Steve Schwartz, LSAT Tutor, Editor LSAT Blog